jl1600/multiplayer-online-games/README.txt

 a game with that template is played.
 An example is changing Exact answer quiz template to Multiple choice.
 - Allow admin user to set any of the user's creation access level from public to private and vice versa.
 - Admin users can see all creations and delete them.
 The deletes are soft-deletes, which can be recovered.
-- Admin can ban / suspend users.
+- Admin can ban / suspend users for a given number of days

 #### Optional features
 - Password strength system.
 Password must be sufficiently long, contain both uppercase, lowercase, and special characters.
 - We also created the 'forgot password' password feature.
 A user needs to provide his username and the email address with which he used to register in order to recover password.
 If he succeeds, a temporary password is created and is sent through "email" (a txt file).
 The temporary lasts for 24 hours or until the system shuts down.
-- Users can modify/Delete creations, public/private/friends only.
+- Users can modify/delete creations, or set them to public/private/friends only.
 - Graphical User Interface: using HTML/CSS/JavaScript.
 This is a functional application which can be deployed on the web platform.